 In the US the market seems to have shifted in unexpected ways.
 Boeing’s X-45 demonstrator was expected to lead to a long-term contract with the DoD.
 However, it seems to be Kratos Defence and Security who are making moves in the UCAV market.

-Back in November 2018 Kratos invested in a 100,000 square foot production plant in Oklahoma City and was on the verge of singing a lease for a production facility in an undisclosed location.
+Back in November 2018 Kratos invested in a 100,000 square foot production plant in Oklahoma City and was on the verge of signing a lease for a production facility in an undisclosed location.

 The Mako UTAP-22 is slated for sale in 2020 and is described as a swarm UAV.